valproic acid (Oral route)Pronunciation

 Before you have any medical tests, tell the medical doctor in charge that you are taking valproic acid.
 The results of some tests may be affected by valproic acid.

-valproic acid will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates or medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
+valproic acid will add to the effects of alcohol and other CNS depressants (medicines that cause drowsiness).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures (eg, barbiturates), muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are taking valproic acid.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.